 4 Skills You Need For A Career In Finance—And Beyond

 Since the 2008 financial crash, companies across sectors have been under greater scrutiny to keep their finances in check.
 More than ever, there is a demand for leaders and professionals with strong financial skills.
+The COVID-19 pandemic has also quickly accelerated technological advancement, paving the way for a growth in fintech opportunities.

 For MBA graduates today, building the skills you need for success in the finance sector will actually help you make headway in any industry.

-Here’s four skills that you’ll need for a successful career in finance, and beyond:
+Here are four skills that you’ll need for a successful career in finance, and beyond:

+If the pandemic has taught leaders anything it's that they need to be prepared for the unexpected and able to adapt quickly when the pace of change shifts dramatically.
 Leaders must be agile, adaptable, and innovative, not just responding to change but driving the change itself.

 Finance offers a clear example of how professionals must predict and adapt to changing trends and patterns.
 Fintech is a clear example of this; so is green finance and sustainable investment, which has become one of the biggest trends in finance in the past few years.